priomsrb/vimswitch/README.md

 - To switch back to your default profile, run `vimswitch default`.

 ## Requirements
 VimSwitch just requires Python.
-Python 2.7 and Python 3.2+ are supported.
+Both Python 2.7 and Python 3.2+ are supported.

 ## Roadmap
 - Improve error messages